Prevent lice naturally with these tips and this easy, homemade DIY spray. Costs less than $3 to make and is more effective than chemical sprays!

 - Lice can’t fly, so keep long hair tied up in braids or a bun.

 - Remind your kids not to share brushes, hats, scarves, or headphones (!!) with classmates.

 - Use a daily lice-away spray on kids’ hair.

 I don’t want to use chemical concoctions on myself or my kids, so we use natural remedies whenever we can.
 And natural remedies really work!

-In this case, we’re going to use two essential oils: Melaleuca (Tea Tree) and Lavender.
-In this study from PubMed, this combination of oils killed 97.6% of lice—and the chemicals only killed 25%.
+Our natural lice prevention spray uses two essential oils: Melaleuca (Tea Tree) and Lavender.
+Think essential oils are a bunch of hocus-pocus?
+My Hubby used to…then I showed him this study from PubMed, where the combination of Melaleuca and Lavender essential oils killed 97.6% of lice—and the chemicals only killed 25%.

 For additional lice-prevention power, add these oils to the kids’ shampoo and conditioner.

 - 8 oz glass or plastic spray bottle

 - Combine liquids in spray bottle and label the bottle.